4ARMED/kubeletmein/README.md

 ### GKE

-Currently only GKE is supported and it relies on the metadata concealmeant being disabled (the default setting).
+GKE is fully supported and relies on the metadata concealmeant being disabled (the default setting).

 ### EKS

 I'm working on support for EKS.
 It's actually a lot easier to exploit this on EKS than GKE.

+### Digital Ocean

+By default, DO provides creds by metadata and this cannot be disabled.

 ### AKS